Istanbul Food Guide

 Find it on Google Maps

-Halil serves the mildest lahmacun on this list, and it is one of the oldest lahmacun shops in town, with a history going back more than 45 years.
-The shop is small, full of locals, and surrounded by the lively Kadıköy market.
+Halil serves the mildest lahmacun on this list, and it is one of the oldest lahmacun shops in town, opened in 1980 by Halil Dörtok, an Urfa native who gave up tailoring to bake lahmacun.
+His son Fuat runs it today.
+The shop is small, full of locals, and a few steps from the fish stalls of the Kadıköy market.

 Order spicy or non-spicy.
 Either way it arrives with a slice of lemon and parsley: pile on as much parsley as you want, squeeze the lemon, roll it, and eat it as a wrap like everyone around you.
 The homemade ayran and the cheese pita have followings of their own.
 For locals on the Asian side, a midday shopping run through Kadıköy often ends here with a quick lunch.
 More places to eat in the neighborhood are in our Kadıköy restaurants guide.